 (3) Self-assessment by districts in Level 3 A district in Level 3 shall use a process approved by the Department to complete a self-assessment, shall use the self-assessment to identify unmet conditions for school effectiveness (see 603 CMR 2.03(4)(b)), and shall address the unmet conditions by revising its District Improvement Plan and School Improvement Plans.

+(4) Limitation of certain provisions In 2017, the provisions of 603 CMR 2.04 (1) – (3) will not apply to any school that enrolls students in grades 3-8, provided that the school has a participation rate of at least 90 percent in the administration of the spring 2017 MCAS tests and does not have a persistently low graduation rate.